 Senior nursing staff we spoke with discussed the impact on staff morale mainly caused by staff shortage.
 They explained they understood staff were concerned about being moved to areas they were not familiar with and acknowledged this happened most days.
 They spoke of the high number of healthcare assistants that had left the hospital.
-Information obtained from exit interviews suggested difficult working conditions, as well as the need to have a better work life balance.
-Senior leaders spoke of the difficulties in the recruitment of new staff in a competitive market and the initiatives they took to attract new employees.
-The trust had ongoing recruitment initiatives to attract more staff from the local area, as well as from international recruitment.
+Information obtained from exit interviews suggested difficult working conditions as well as the need to have a better work life balance.
+Senior leaders spoke of the difficulties in the recruitment of new staff in a competitive market and the initiative they took to attract new employees.
+The trust had ongoing recruitment initiatives to attract more staff from the local area as well as from oversea recruitment.
+The trust had ongoing recruitment initiatives to attract more staff from the local area as well as from oversea recruitment.